HerveFrezza-Buet/RLlib/README.md

 # Documentation

 Read examples in the suggested order.
-Doxygen pages are <a href="http://github.com/HerveFrezza-Buet/RLlib/html/index.html">here</a>.
+Doxygen pages are accessible from the RLlib/html/index.html file.